AouladLahceneOussama/GestionExamenWeb/README.md

 # GestionExamenWeb
 HTML CSS JS PHP MYSQL

+## Usage

-First create database in your localhost named : ensateclassroom Then import the database to your localhost
+First create database in your localhost named : ensateclassroom

+Then import the database to your localhost

-Then open this link in your browser localhost/
+Then open this link in your browser localhost/GestionExamenWeb/admin/index.php